 Publisher, Word, Excel & Powerpoint are software programs designed for use in the office and they work well in that environment.
 However, they are not really suitable for creating documents for commercial printing.

 If you are using any of these programs to create your artwork, it will not be considered to be print ready and will still require some tweaking to make it suitable for commercial printing.
+Unfortunately Publisher & Powerpoint are NOT suitable formats.

 Please read and follow the guidelines below when supplying your own DIY Artwork for printing as there are many variables to consider when designing artwork for printing.